zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/manual-step-plugin/README.md

 * **operation**: The deployment operation.
 * **step**: Contains a ManualStep object.

+External script can be specified (related to the _classpath_ of Deployit) as *instructionsScriptPath*.

 ## Grouping Manual Steps and associating with an Environment ##